cjtrowbridge/news/README.md

-# damage-report-global
+# News
-A quick global damage report.
+A few hard news podcasts with a general lack of commentary.